muhsin7majeed/project-chowky/README.md

 We welcome contributions!
 Please:

 1. Read the [development guides](docs/development/)
-2. Follow our coding standards (enforced by Biome)
+2. Follow our coding standards (automatically enforced by Biome via git hooks)
 3. Write tests for new features
 4. Update documentation as needed

+### Code Quality

+This project uses **automated code quality enforcement**:
+- **Husky + lint-staged** automatically runs `bun check` before every commit
+- Code formatting and linting issues are caught and fixed automatically
+- Commits are blocked if there are unfixable linting errors
+- No need to manually run `bun check` - it happens automatically!

 ## 📄 License